 SRP careers can look vastly different, but one common thread is that a lot of our employees start in our world-class call center.

-While SRP is known for its amazing benefits, there’s a lesser-known perk of joining SRP’s customer service team: It’s a great way to get your foot in the door at one of Arizona’s Most Admired Companies.
+While SRP may be known for its great benefits, the lesser-known perk of joining SRP’s customer service team is that it’s a great way to get your foot in the door at one of Arizona’s Most Admired Companies.

-Rebecca Smout will reach her milestone 20-year SRP anniversary in February.
-Today she works as an account manager for the homebuilders that participate in our ENERGY STAR® Homes program, but her career at SRP started in the call center while she was pursuing her degree at ASU.
+Recently, Rebecca Smout reached her milestone 20-year SRP anniversary.
+Today she works as an account manager for the homebuilders that participate in our ENERGY STAR Homes program.
+Like many, her career at SRP started in the call center while she was pursuing her degree at ASU.

 Her time in the call center provided key foundational skills that prepared her for her current role.

 “I already worked customer service for several years before coming to SRP, so I had basic skills, but the call center training involved so much more than the basics,” Rebecca said.
-“It was truly about understanding the customer, using a tone of voice that helped the situation instead of escalating it and focusing on expanding my knowledge so I was prepared for any situation.”
+“It was truly about understanding the customer, using a tone of voice that helped the situation instead of escalating it and expanding my knowledge, so I was prepared for any situation.”